Eulogy of Our Founder

 By The Reverend Father Jack Burkhart

 Charles L. Verheyden, who had lived and had established his business in this community for the past 51 years, was born in Grosse Pointe Township in 1889.
 He was baptized at St. Paul On The Lake and received his sacramental and educational training there.
-His format schooling was through the sixth grade, or as Charlie would say more precisely, through 6B.
+His formal schooling was through the sixth grade, or as Charlie would say more precisely, through 6B.

 One of Mr. Verheyden's employees of many years stated that Charles Verheyden had two great loves: his profession and horses.
 He strove for perfection in both and wanted to be the best in both.